part two: Made in Canada

 Bringing ownership back to Canadian hands was considered in Part One.
 What about quality and relevance?
 Both of these are important aspects of a patent’s value, where value might generally be considered as the ability to “protect” important aspects of technology within a product, and thus, any revenue stream therefrom.
 Quality will include things such as filing details, Claim breadth and supportability, and accurately capturing the technology.

 Relevance is a component of quality, but it needs to be singled out, because it is often overlooked.
 A relevant patent captures a differentiating aspect of a product and the associated revenue stream i.e. it protects the bit of technology that differentiates the product.
 It is considerably more important than a, possibly, random idea that arose.
 Make no mistake, anyone who has reviewed portfolios has seen their share of random patents.
 Quality and relevance are cornerstones of a Made in Canada solution.
-How do we set these stones?
+How do we set these?

 step one: education